At least in my opinion! Ha ha ha!

 When should you use “You and me,” vs. “You and I?”

 Actually, they do teach this one in school.
 I remember in the 8th grade my English teacher said all you have to do is drop the other person from the sentence and it’ll be clear as day which one you should use.
 Well, that was as clear as mud as far as I was concerned.
 It didn’t make sense to me until I was well into my 20’s.
-Until then, I always thought when in doubt I should always use the “and I” when talking about my friends and I.
+Up 'till then, I always thought when in doubt I should use the “and I” when talking about my friends and I.

 How about you, is that what you think?